garethltm/obsibrain/sc900/Microsoft Defender for Cloud Apps.md

 - Remove external collaborators on confidential files

 The Defender for Cloud Apps integration with [[Microsoft Purview]] also enables security teams to leverage out-of-the-box data classification types in their information protection policies and control sensitive information with data loss protection (DLP) features.
+### Advanced threat protection
+Cloud apps continue to be a target for adversaries trying to exfiltrate corporate data.
+Sophisticated attacks often cross modalities.
+Attacks often start from email as the most common entry point then move laterally to compromise endpoints and identities, before ultimately gaining access to in-app data.

+Defender for Cloud Apps offers built-in adaptive access control (AAC), provides user and entity behavior analysis (UEBA), and helps you mitigate these types of attacks.

+Defender for Cloud Apps is also integrated directly into [[Microsoft Defender XDR]], correlating eXtended detection and response (XDR) signals from the Microsoft Defender suite and providing incident-level detection, investigation, and powerful response capabilities.
+Integrating [[Software as a Service (SaaS)]] security into Microsoft's XDR experience gives SOC teams full kill chain visibility and improves operational efficiency and effectivity.